PedanticHacker/ReChess/README.md

 On the second line, provide the year in which you are releasing your app and provide your legal first and last name.

+#### What if I also want to integrate Stockfish?

-If you intend to also integrate Stockfish in your app like ReChess does, you must do this:
+If you intend to integrate Stockfish in your app:

 1. Include Stockfish's copyright notice
 2. Include the GPLv3 License to comply with Stockfish's license

-3. License your app under GPLv3 or any of its compatible licenses
+See the `THIRD-PARTY-NOTICES.txt` file to understand how to do this.